Database Analysis – Analyze SQLite Databases

 [--sample-size N]

-[--persist-level {none,summary,detailed,raw}]
+[--persist-level {minimal,full,none}]

 [--no-persist]

-[--export {json,md,html}]
+[--export json,md,html]

 [--max-preview ROWS]